3 Ingenious DIY Garden Hose Reel Ideas

 Don’t want to DIY?
 Buy these instead:

 There you go!
-Three simple DIY projects to create your very own garden hose reels.
+Three simple DIY projects to create your very own garden hose reel.
 They are very easy to follow and require minimal skills and budget.
 You don’t need to be a total handyman to build these.
 Nor, spend hundreds of dollars on your materials.
 All you need is some elbow grease and tons of creativity!

 Moreover, not only will these projects keep your hoses organized, but they also help you repurpose your old stuff.
 Thus, giving you less clutter, less trash, and of course, less stress!